ThePooN/bancho.js/README.md

 # Introduction

 bancho.js is designed to be the best library when it comes to interacting with Bancho in real-time.
-It connects over its IRC interface and enables you to do anything, **from chatting to managing multiplayer lobbies**!
+It connects over its IRC interface and enables you to do anything Bancho enables you to do, **from chatting to managing multiplayer lobbies**!

 It is designed to be reliable and easy to use.
 It has already been successfully used in several projects, most notably [OHC.gg](https://ohc.gg) and [osu!
 French Championship Hiver 2018](https://ofc.thepoon.fr), followed by osu!SQL in the near future, and maybe your own project!
 Please let me know of your use of bancho.js!
 I'll gladly avertise your projects here :)